sknups/flex/README.md

 #
 #If not set Goggle Optimize is not loaded
 OPTIMIZE_ID=

+#Optional: defaults to not show watermark, if set to 'true' it will
+#show the Test Only watermark on generated item images
+SHOW_TEST_ONLY_WATERMARK=
 ```

 Example on how to start a docker image with env variables from the command line or defining a file: